smattin/sms/README.md

         A progress monitor that displays the following and updates it every N seconds (configurable):

+        * Number of messages sent so far
+        * Number of messages failed so far
+        * Average time per message so far

     One instance each for the  producer and the progress monitor will be started while a variable number of senders can be started with